syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StepArea.md

 ### Marker customization

-In order to change the series markers appearance, create an instance of the [MarkerSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.AreaSeries.html#Syncfusion_Maui_Charts_AreaSeries_MarkerSettings) property.
+To change the series markers appearance, create an instance of the [MarkerSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.AreaSeries.html#Syncfusion_Maui_Charts_AreaSeries_MarkerSettings) property.
 The following properties are used to customize marker appearance.

 * [Type](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartMarkerSettings.html#Syncfusion_Maui_Charts_ChartMarkerSettings_Type), of type `ShapeType`, describes the shape of the series marker.
 The default value of this property is [ShapeType.Circle]().
 * [Stroke](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartMarkerSettings.html#Syncfusion_Maui_Charts_ChartMarkerSettings_Stroke), of type `Brush`, indicates the brush used to paint the marker border.